Île de Berder Workshop Notes

 • Berti-Procesi DMJ 11, General Riemannian manifolds.
 General Lie group: products of eigenfuctions can be represented as a sum over eigenfunctions.
 Related to Birkhoff normal form results by Bambusi, Delort, Grébert, Szeftel.

-QP solutions for $d \geq 2$:
+QP solutions for d2:

 • Newton Method.
-Bourgain Annals 98 ($d=2$); Annals 05; Wang 11 Supercritical (completely resonant) NLS-NLW, no parameters.
+Bourgain Annals 98 (d=2); Annals 05; Wang 11 Supercritical (completely resonant) NLS-NLW, no parameters.

 • KAM Method: Kuksin-Eliasson Annals 10. analytic NLS w Fourier multipliers.